-The moth-eaten pattern is frequently seen with malignant neoplasms such Ewing’s sarcoma primary lymphoma of bone, chondrosarcoma, fibrosarcoma, and osteosarcoma.
-Aggressive form of osteomyelitis can also destroy bone with a moth-eaten pattern.
+The moth-eaten pattern is frequently seen with malignant neoplasms such as Ewing’s sarcoma primary lymphoma of bone, chondrosarcoma, fibrosarcoma, and osteosarcoma.
+The aggressive form of osteomyelitis can also destroy bone with a moth-eaten pattern.

 Some benign processes, such as eosinophilic granuloma, may be associated with moth-eaten destruction.

 The permeative pattern indicates an aggressive bone lesion with rapid growth potential.
 The lesion is poorly demarcated and not easily separated from the surrounding normal bone.
 In fact, it may imperceptibly merge with uninvolved osseous segments and create a zone of transition that is very long.

 Its true size is larger than that evident on radiographs.

 The permeative pattern is characterized by numerous elongated holes or slots in the cortex that run parallel to the long axis of the bone.
 They are reasonably uniform in size.
 The slots are created by osteoclastic cortical tunneling in an accelerated caricature of the resorption phase of normal Haversian remodeling.
 Total penetration of the cortex is assumed with the permeative pattern.

 Permeative destruction may be seen in several disease categories including neoplastic, mechanical inflammatory, and metabolic.